Thank you for your interest in Binghamton University's accelerated/4+1 degree programs. We look forward to receiving your application.

 Receive your admission decision.

-Once an admission decision has been made, you will receive an e-mail from the Graduate School.
-(Please add "firstname.lastname@example.org" to your e-mail address book or contact list.
+Once an admission decision has been made, you will receive an email from the Office of Graduate Admissions.
+(Add "firstname.lastname@example.org" to your email address book or contact list.
 Don't forget to check your spam folder!)
 If you have been accepted, you will also receive an admission letter.

 If accepted, confirm your intent to continue at Binghamton University.